 Breeding birds: 1,100 territories

 Adult water rails have chestnut upperparts with black patches and white markings on the flight feathers.
-There are chestnut patches on the head and mantel and grey underparts with barring and buff undertails with black spots.
+There are chestnut patches on the head and mantle, and grey underparts with barring and buff undertails with black spots.

 Water rails’ heads are grey with a chestnut line on the crown.
 They have red bills and eyes and pale brown legs and feet.
 The female is similar to the male but smaller with a shorter bill.